 Diminished Value is the difference in the value of your car directly before and directly after collision repairs have been completed.
 After being repaired, your car has a bad Carfax or other vehicle history report.
 This is known as Inherent Diminished Value.
 Used-car buyers in Nevada prefer to purchase cars that were never previously damaged so your car, by comparison, is less appealing; hence, it is worth less.
 If there was frame/unibody damage or air bag deployment it is worth a lot less.
+How to apply for a diminished value claim in Nevada?
 You can make a third-party diminished value claim against the insurance company of the driver who caused the accident.
 The first step is to obtain an automobile diminished value appraisal from a diminished value expert.
 The St. Lucie Appraisal Company services Nevada by providing diminished value reports and expert witness testimony for owners of damaged vehicles.
-You may call 772-359-4300 or email us at email@example.com if you have questions or need more information about diminished value in Nevada.
+You may call 772-359-4300 or email us at firstname.lastname@example.org if you have questions or need more information about diminished value in Nevada.

 Q: What is Inherent Diminished Value?

 A: The term “inherent diminished value” describes a stigma loss whereby potential buyers of used cars will naturally prefer to purchase vehicles that were never involved in collisions to those that were previously repaired.

 Q: In Nevada, you can only file a Third-Party Diminished Value Claim.
 What is a Third-Party claim?